department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 - Available only if you have a policy that begins with "K" **and** are over 65 years old **and** still have term plan life insurance
 - This is a regular endowment plan that matures when you turn 96 years old
-- Your premium payments stay the same as long as your policy is active
+- Premium payments never increase
-- Doesn't give you permanent and total disability benefits.
+- This policy doesn't give you permanent and total disability benefits.
 If you become eligible for these disability benefits, you'll still need to make your premium payment.
 - "Provides a waiver of premiums provision to be purchased for an additional premium at the time the insurance was exchanged" (I can't decipher this -LW)